Guidance for de-identification of health-related data in compliance with Swiss legal and data protection regulations

 Outcome summary

 A guidance document “Data de-identification – phased approach” was created, which outlines the legal context of de-identifying data in compliance with Swiss law and elaborates in three phases the de-identification process following a risk-based procedure.
 The phased approach concept aims to not only cover the mitigation of risk for re-identification but also considers the management of a de-identification process, which foresees the verification and periodic review of the performed risk assessment.
 Hands-on support for defining project specific de-identification and re-identification risk is provided with the “Template use case evaluation and risk assessment” (Appendix A to the guidance document), which is supposed to be completed by the project leader according to the project specifications.
+Both documents were revised in order to simplify the assessment and reflect applicability validated through use cases.
 The documents are available here:

-[1] Members of the Task Force: Julia Maurer (Swiss Institute of Bioinformatics Personalized Health Informatics (PHI), Marc Vandelaer (wega Informatik AG), Jean-Louis Raisaro (CHUV), Katie Kalt (USZ), Antje Thien (USZ), Fabian Prasser (BHI at Charite, Germany), Bradley Malin (Vanderbilt University, USA)
+[1] Members of the Task Force: Julia Maurer (Swiss Institute of Bioinformatics Personalized Health Informatics SIB), Sabine Österle (SIB), Jan Armida (SIB), Judit Kiss Blind (SAMW), Michaela Egli (SAMW), Jean-Louis Raisaro (CHUV), Katie Kalt (USZ), Marc Vandelaer (wega Informatik AG), Antje Thien (USZ), Fabian Prasser (BHI at Charite, Germany), Bradley Malin (Vanderbilt University, USA) and in collaboration with additional Swiss university hospital representatives.

 Swiss legal framework for de-identification of health-related data